affinda/affinda-python/docs/models.md

 :vartype data_source: str
 :ivar mapping: Defines how the data point is mapped to the data source.
 :vartype mapping: str
+:ivar display_raw_text: Defines how the data point is mapped to the data source.
+:vartype display_raw_text: str

 <a id="models._models.CollectionField.__init__"></a>